Breed (video game): Plot

-The humans resources were drastically drained during this rigorous fight and the USC forces are stretched to breaking point.
+The human resources were drastically drained during this rigorous fight and the USC forces are stretched to breaking point.
 In 2624 the USC forces claimed victory in Besalius, but it was not without cost – the colonies had been devastated and the fleet badly damaged to a point that only the USC Darwin was capable of making the journey back to Earth.
-Captained by Saul Richter (A legend now with over two hundred victories against the Breed under his belt) war weary and battle scarred, the ship and remaining crew began their return journey.
+Captained by Saul Richter (who has two hundred victories against the Breed under his belt), the ship and remaining crew began their return journey.

-In 2625 that the victorious veterans of Besalius finally returned home expecting a heroes' welcome.
+In 2625 the victorious veterans of Besalius finally returned home expecting a heroes' welcome.
 Instead, the crew of the Darwin found their world on fire, that in their 20-year absence, the Breed had conquered Earth.
 The Colony War on Besalius was nothing more than a diversionary tactic – a plan to pull the bulk of Earth's defense forces away, leaving it ripe for invasion.
-The human population had been enslaved or devastated, the survivors had been enslaved by the Breed in forced labor camps.
+The human population had been enslaved or devastated, and the survivors had been enslaved by the Breed in forced labor camps.

-But humankind was not quite ready to go into the darkness just yet.
+Humankind was not quite ready to go into the darkness just yet.
 The USC Darwin quickly moved into orbit around the Earth and remained there under the cover of a cloaking device.
 Captain Richter began to order "surgical strikes" upon key enemy targets.
 The Breed were still recovering from their war on Earth and had not yet regrouped their infrastructure.
 As such, they could not organize a solid defense against such subterfuge.
 Eventually the crew of the Darwin managed to link up with the human resistance under the command of one Carla Alvarez, their charismatic leader.
 Between the hidden USC Darwin and Carla's fighters the desperate soldiers only hoped that they could turn the tide, and one day win back Earth for the human race.